4act/generator-angular-app/README.md

    * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
 * Includes Yeoman subgenerators for directives, services, partials, filters, and modules.
-* Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.
+* Integrates SASS and includes Bootstrap v4 via the source SASS files allowing you to reuse Bootstrap vars/mixins/etc.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.
     * partials with routes generate an e2e skeleton test
     * e2e tests are written in Gherkin, cucumber.js is included.